 H. Ty Warner, the creator of the Beanie Baby and founder of Ty, Inc., became a billionaire in the 1990s due to the public’s sheer fascination with his lineup of plush toys.
-The first Beanie Babies to hit shelves — a dog, a bear and a pig — were released in 1993.
-So, what set them apart from toys of the 90s?
-Each toy came with a birthdate, poem and name inscribed on the brand’s signature red, heart-shaped tag.
+The “Original Nine” Beanie Babies hit store shelves throughout Chicago, Illinois in January 1994.
+What set them apart from other popular toys of the 90s?
+Each plushie came with a birthdate, poem, and name inscribed on the brand’s signature red, heart-shaped tag.

-Something about these toys struck a chord with both kids and collectors alike.
+Something about these toys struck a chord with both kids and collectors alike; no doubt, their unique PVC pellet stuffing gave them a quality all their own.
 By the mid-90s, the Beanie Baby craze was in full effect.
-Now, over 25 years later, the company has made over 2,000 different types of Beanie Babies — and some of them are worth a great deal of money even now.
+Now, over 25 years later, the company has made over 2,000 different types of Beanie Babies — and some of them are worth a great deal of money.

 Beanie Babies Ruled the ’90s

-Warner’s series of collectible animals became so sought-after in the mid-to-late-’90s that collectors were forking out thousands of dollars to get their hands on “retired” plushes — that is, ones that weren’t being produced for the general public any longer.
-So, what contributed to this surge in value and the retirement of so many plushes?
+Warner’s series of collectible animals became so sought-after in the mid-to-late-’90s that collectors were forking out thousands of dollars to get their hands on “retired” plushies — that is, ones that weren’t being produced for the general public any longer.
+What contributed to this surge in value and the retirement of so many Beanie Babies?
 Ty’s warehouse of 370,000 square feet was hoarding over $100 million worth of product.
 This wasn’t because demand was low; in fact, the creator randomly pulled certain animals from the production line.
 In turn, this created substantial rareness in the market and an increase in demand among both casual and avid collectors alike.

 What Makes a Beanie Baby Rare or Valuable?

-Today, collectors are still searching for some of the most elusive and valuable Beanie Babies — and, to do so, they’re continuing to spend quite a bit.
-So, what’s so special about owning a rare Beanie Baby?
-The sheer exclusivity, of having something so rare in one’s collection, might be the main reason to snag one.
+Today, collectors are still searching for some of the most elusive and valuable Beanie Babies — and they’re willing to spend quite a bit of cash to do so.
+One might wonder “what’s so special about owning a rare Beanie Baby?”
+The sheer exclusivity of having something so rare in one’s collection might be the main reason to snag one.

 It’s worth noting that some of the rarest Beanie Babies are most valuable by themselves, while others garner a high price if they are part of a set or collection (like the collection of Teenie Beanie Boos found in Happy Meals).
-Much like other collectible items such as baseball cards or vinyl records, other variables that influence the value of a Beanie Baby include the amount produced; misprints on tags or on the plushes themselves; the type of pellet filling; and incorrect or variant colors or designs.
+Much like other collectible items such as baseball cards or vinyl records, other variables that influence the value of a Beanie Baby include the amount produced, misprints on tags or on the plushies themselves, the type of pellet filling, and incorrect or variant colors or designs.

 Garcia the Bear

-Unofficially named after late Grateful Dead lead guitarist and singer Jerry Garcia, Garcia the bear rocks a tie-dye look that’s not unlike the also highly sought-after Peace Bear.
+Unofficially named after the late Grateful Dead lead guitarist and singer Jerry Garcia, Garcia the bear rocks a tie-dye look that’s not unlike the also highly sought-after Peace Bear.
 Although Garcia hasn’t been known to rake in as much money as other celebrity-aligned bears, this Beanie Baby goes for several hundred dollars on average.
 However, some of the Garcias that were made first — before mass production — or that have tag misprints reel in much more.
-For example, this ultra rare Garcia is selling for an impressive $10,000 on Etsy.
+For example, this ultra-rare Garcia is selling for an impressive $30,000 on Etsy.

 Valentina the Bear